Wind | Western New Mexico

-The Borderlands Wind Project, located about 100 miles south of Gallup, includes 34 turbines that produce a combined 100 megawatts (MW).
+The Borderlands Wind Project, located in New Mexico about 25 miles east of Springerville, includes 34 turbines that produce a combined 99 megawatts (MW).

 Over the course of a year, the wind farm generates enough power to serve the annual electric needs of more than 26,000 homes.